aica-technology/api/docs/docs/concepts/05-building-blocks/01-signals.md

 ## Custom messages

-The standard primitive and state message types are generally enough to cover the majority of messaging needs in an AICA.
+The standard primitive and state message types are generally enough to cover the majority of messaging needs in an AICA application.
 Having a reduced message definition set is important to maximizing the modularity and compatibility of components.
 When components are connected by a signal in an application graph, the application interpreter will try to assert that the signals have a matching type.